microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Update-MgBetaSecurityThreatIntelligence.md

 ```

 ### -Hosts
-Refers to microsoft.graph.security.host objects that Microsoft Threat Intelligence has observed.Note: List retrieval is not yet supported.
+Refers to host objects that Microsoft Threat Intelligence has observed.Note: List retrieval is not yet supported.
 To construct, see NOTES section for HOSTS properties and create a hash table.

 ```yaml